-J. Projective 17 Homosexual, Techniques (1957).Hooker's findings were replicated and amplified over the next two decades by numerous studies, using a variety of research techniques, which similarly concluded that homosexuality is not associated inherently with psychopathology ormaladjustment.
+In one of the first rigorous examinations of the mental health status of homosexuality, Dr. Evelyn Hooker administered widely-used psychological tests to matched groups of homosexual and heterosexual males who were not incarcerated and not receiving Ratings of the men's psychological adjustment, obtained from psychiatric care. independent experts who were unaware of each man's sexual orientation, did not differ significantly between the heterosexuals and homosexuals.
+Hooker concluded from her data that homosexuality is not inherently associated with psychopathology and that "homosexuality as a clinical entity does not exist."
+E. Hooker, The Adjustment of the Male Overt Homosexual, 21 J. Projective Techniques 17 (1957).
+Hooker's findings were replicated and amplified over the next two decades by numerous studies, using a variety of research techniques, which similarly concluded that homosexuality is not inherently associated with psychopathology or social maladjustment.
 For reviews, see J.C.
 Gonsiorek, The Empirical Basis for the Demise of the Illness Model of Homosexuality, in Homosexuality: Research Implications for Public Policy 115, 115 (J.C.
 Gonsiorek & J.D.
 Weinrich eds., 1991); J.C.
 Gonsiorek, Results of Psychological Testing On Homosexual Populations, 25 Am.
 Behav.
 Sci.
 385 (1982); B.F.
-Reiss, Psychological Tests in Homosexuality, in Homosexual Behavior: A Modern Reappraisal 296 (J. Marmor ed., 1980); M. Hart et al., Psychological Adjustment of Nonpatient's Homosexuals: Critical Review of the Research Literature, 39 J. Clinical Psychiatry 604 (1978).
+Reiss, Psychological Tests in Homosexuality, in Homosexual Behavior: A Modern Reappraisal 296 (J. Marmor ed., 1980); M. Hart et al., Psychological Adjustment of Nonpatient Homosexuals: Critical Review of the Research Literature, 39 J. Clinical Psychiatry 604 (1978).